Life Vessel Treatment and Recovery Centers LLC

 Life Vessel Treatment and Recovery Centers LLC - Mission Viejo, CA

 Life Vessel Treatment And Recovery Centers Llc is a dual diagnosis treatment center located at 25466 Gloriosa Drive in the 92691 zip code in Mission Viejo, CA. It is operated by a private for-profit organization.
-Life Vessel Treatment And Recovery Centers Llc provides buprenorphine detoxification, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by Life Vessel Treatment And Recovery Centers Llc include counseling for substance abuse, anger management and motivational interviewing.
-Life Vessel Treatment And Recovery Centers Llc also specializes in detox services and offers cocaine detox, methamphetamines detox and inpatient alcohol detox.
-Life Vessel Treatment And Recovery Centers Llc provides long term rehab, short term inpatient rehab and residential detox.
-It also provides inpatient detoxification and residential substance use treatment.
+Life Vessel Treatment And Recovery Centers Llc provides administers naltrexone, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Life Vessel Treatment And Recovery Centers Llc include anger management, DBT and relapse prevention treatment.
+Life Vessel Treatment And Recovery Centers Llc also specializes in detox services and offers methamphetamines detox, inpatient alcohol detoxification and cocaine detoxification.
+Life Vessel Treatment And Recovery Centers Llc provides residential rehab, 30 day inpatient rehab and residential detox.
+It also provides residential substance use treatment and inpatient detox services.

 Address: 25466 Gloriosa Drive, Mission Viejo, CA 92691